Quintin Hogg, Baron Hailsham of St Marylebone: Personality and disability

 Hailsham retained some of the manner of a clever schoolboy – likeable, irritating and untidy – throughout his life.
 He was in the habit of reciting long passages of Ancient Greek verse at inappropriate moments in conversations.

 As a young man Hailsham was a keen mountain-climber, and broke both his ankles while climbing the Valais Alps.
-The fractures (which he wrongly believed to be sprains) healed at the time.
+The fractures (which he wrongly believed to be sprains) healed for the time being.
 Hailsham remained physically energetic until late middle age, and in the 1960s he could often be seen cycling unsteadily around London, dressed in the bowler hat and pin-striped suit of a barrister.
+He was also a scuba diver, and trained with the London Branch of the British Sub-Aqua Club.
 However, both of his damaged ankles, as he later wrote, "packed up within a week of one another in June 1974".
 Thereafter he was only able to walk short distances, with the aid of two walking-sticks.
 In old age he also suffered from arthritis.

 Death and succession

-On his death in October 2001, just after his 94th birthday, the viscountcy that he had disclaimed in 1963 was inherited by his elder son Douglas, who was then an MP.
-As a result of the House of Lords Act 1999, which removed the right of most hereditary peers to sit in the House of Lords, it was not necessary for him to disclaim his viscountcy to remain a member of the House of Commons.
+Lord Hailsham of St Marylebone died from heart failure and pneumonia at his home in Putney Heath, London, on 12 October 2001, aged 94.
+The viscountcy that he had disclaimed in 1963 was inherited by his elder son Douglas, who was then an MP.
+As a result of the House of Lords Act 1999, which had removed the right of most hereditary peers to sit in the House of Lords, it was not necessary for him to disclaim his viscountcy to remain a member of the House of Commons.

 Like his father and other members of the family, he was buried in the churchyard at All Saints, Herstmonceux, Sussex.

-Hailsham's wealth at death was valued for probate at £4,618,511 (around £7.5m at 2018 prices).
+Hailsham's wealth at death was valued for probate at £4,618,511 (around £7.5 million at 2018 prices).